 Additionally, all products recorded at least 1000 IU vitamin D per serving, significantly above vitamin D’s 400 IU Daily Value (DV) and its 600 IU Recommended Dietary Allowance (RDA).

 All supplements passed their heavy metals and GMO assays.

 All 21 vitamin D supplements met or exceeded their claimed vitamin D3 content, ranging from +0 to +900.0 IU versus their stated label claims.

 The average label variance in this testing batch was 23%.

 All products in this report were screened by Inductively Coupled Plasma (ICP)-based techniques for the presence of heavy metals.
-Samples of each product passed all six heavy metals assays, indicating that samples contained under 1 PPM (part per million) each of arsenic, lead, cadmium, bismuth, antimony, and silver compounds.
+Samples of each product passed all three heavy metals assays, indicating that samples contained under 1 PPM (part per million) each of arsenic, lead, and cadmium compounds.

 Most vitamin D supplements tested in this batch recorded similar Nutrition Facts panels, with only minimal variation in calorie, fat, carbohydrate, and sugar content.

 All products recorded vitamin D3 levels in excess of the Institute of Medicine’s (IOM) 600 IU Recommended Dietary Allowance (RDA) in a single serving, ranging from Nature Made Vitamin D3, which exceeded the vitamin D RDA by 66.7%, to Natrol Vitamin D3, which exceeded the vitamin D RDA by 383.3%.

 Three products – Vitafusion Vitamin D3 Gummy Vitamins, Source Naturals Vitamin D3, and Natrol Vitamin D3, – significantly exceeded their stated label claims, reaching vitamin D3 quantities at which two servings would exceed the 4000 IU per day Upper Limit (UL).